 - roll the dough out into a 10″ by 14″ rectangle

-- spray cooking oil on a baking sheet and sprinkle with semolina flour or cornmeal
+- spray cooking oil on a baking sheet and sprinkle with semolina flour or cornmeal and place the bread loaf on pan and cover with plastic wrap.

-- brush top with egg wash
+- brush the tops with egg wash